Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Travel Writer
+Entry / Progression - Travel Writer

-Entry requirements for travel writers vary, but you will need experience of Travelling and you need excellent writing & presentation skills.
+Entry requirements for travel writers vary, but you will need experience of traveling and you need excellent writing & presentation skills.
 The best way to develop your writing skills is to both read and write extensively.

+You need to be able to demonstrate to potential employers that you are good at this job, by pitching ideas and showing a portfolio of work.
 The easiest way to build up a portfolio is to start a travel blog/ vlog where you write about your travels.
-If you do not have the funds to start travelling, write about what is on your doorstep.
+If you do not have the funds to start traveling, write about what is on your doorstep.

-If you want to study, the most relevant course subjects include Journalism and Digital media communication.
-But a wide range of subjects can give you a great foundation, such as History, Travel & Tourism, Culture and Geography.
+If you want to study, the most relevant course subjects include journalism and digital media communication.
+But a wide range of subjects can give you a great foundation, such as history, travel & tourism, culture and geography.

 To progress in this career you need to build a name for yourself and this can take time.
 Many successful travel writers specialise in a particular type of travel, such as adventure travel, culinary travel or budget travel.

-If you are able to combine travel writing with Photography or other Visual media , that may also help you develop your career.
+If you are able to combine travel writing with photography or other visual media, that may also help you develop your career.
 You can undertake workshops or courses in writing and visual which can help you develop those skills further.

 Pay & Salary - Travel Writer

-Salary Range (thousands per year)* €5k - €60k
+Salary Range (thousands per year)* 5k - 60k

 Salaries vary by employer, role, duties, shift pattern, location, and experience.

-Income can vary greatly depending on stage in career and type of work, some will work full time for travel companies, sites, or magazines and receive steady incomes, others will freelance and receive income based on occasional work that supplements a full time job.
+Income can vary greatly depending on stage in career and type of work, some will work full time for travel companies, sites, or magazines and receive steady incomes, others will freelance and receive income based on occasional work that supplements a full time job.Data Source(s):

 Indeed/ Payscale/ Glassdoor/ Prosperity/ Sigmar/ Morgan McKinley